emu-russia/dmgcpu/Readme.md

 - Static memory elements: they store their value always and "forever", regardless of whether the CLK changes or not
 - Dynamic memory elements: they store their value on the FET gate, so they can get "corrupted" if not refreshed for a long time

+## Signals Disclaimer

+I understand that everyone wants the signals to be called by xt and clear names.
+The SM83 study was conducted at different times, so sometimes you can see strange signal names.

+Do not expect that all of them are quickly renamed to proper names.
+Such a process runs the risk of turning the study into signal renaming and nothing more.

+From experience - frequent renaming of signals also contributes to various errors and confusion.

+Renaming a signal does not make it work differently :smiley: